Projective normality of model varieties and related results: Introduction

-The first part of the paper is entirely devoted to the proof of Theorem~A and Lemma~B. In Section~1 we fix the notation and recall some results about the wonderful varieties and their line bundles.
-In Section~2 we define the low triples and prove Lemma~B. In Section~3 and in Section~4 we focus on the case of a model wonderful variety, first classifying the covering differences and then classifying the low fundamental triples and studying the associated inclusions.
-To check the inclusions arising in the exceptional group cases we use the computer.
+The first part of the paper is entirely devoted to the proof of Theorem~\ref{teo: modello-intro} and Lemma~\ref{lem: riduzione-intro}, whereas in the second part we have collected the various applications.

+In Section~1 we fix the notation and recall some results about the wonderful varieties and their line bundles.
+In Section~2 we define the low triples and prove Lemma~\ref{lem: riduzione-intro}.
+In Section~3 and in Section~4 we focus on the case of a model wonderful variety, first classifying the covering differences and then classifying the low fundamental triples and studying the associated inclusions.
-In the second part we have collected various consequences of Theorem~A and Lemma~B in different directions.

-In Section~5 we prove the surjectivity of the multiplication for a very special class of wonderful varieties, the \textit{comodel} wonderful varieties, whose colors and spherical roots can be seen in a parallel with those of the model wonderful varieties for groups of simply-laced type (Theorem~\ref{teo:comodello}).
+In Section~5 we introduce the comodel wonderful varieties and prove the surjectivity of the multiplication for this class of varieties.

-In Section~6 we explain how in general the surjectivity of the multiplication map can give information on the normality of the closure of a spherical orbit in the projective space of a simple $G$-module.

-In Section~7 we use our results (see Theorem~\ref{teo:orbite}) to study the normality or the non-normality (which are already well-known) of spherical nilpotent orbit closures, as they are cones over orbit closures in the projective space of a simple module.
-In particular, we reobtain the normality of the model orbit closure of $\mathsf E_8$ (see \cite{AHV}).
+In Section~6 we explain in general how the surjectivity of the multiplication map can give information on the normality of the closure of a spherical orbit in the projective space of a simple $G$-module (proving by-the-way Theorem~\ref{teo: normality-in-sps-intro}).
+In Section~7 we prove Theorem~\ref{teo-orbite-intro} and we use our results to deduce the normality and the non-normality of the spherical nilpotent orbit closures.
+In Section~8 we concentrate on the real model orbit of type $\mathsf E_8$.